Disclosure: This post contains affiliate links. I may earn a small commission at no extra cost to you. Learn more

 On the 7th day, the bean seed swelled big enough to burst out of the hard outer shell.
 We opened the lid for a closer look.

 The 8th day was a big surprise!
 The bean plant had grown so much overnight.
-At this point, we took off the lid and left it off since it would be hindering the plant’s growth.
+At this point, we took off the lid and left it off, as it would hinder the plant’s growth.
 We had moved on to the next stage of the life cycle of a bean plant – the sprout!

-After the lid or plastic wrap comes off, make sure you continue to water and keep the cotton balls moist.
+After the lid or plastic wrap comes off, continue watering and keep the cotton balls moist.

 Just hours later, the leaves were starting to make an appearance.

 On the 9th day, we also woke up amazed at the bean plant’s growth.
-One of the bean plant’s leaves had come out of the bean seed and started opening up.
+One of the bean plant’s leaves had emerged from the seed and was starting to open.
 Another bean plant’s leaves were just emerging.
-The stems on the plants straightened out and the plants were growing upward.
+The stems on the plants straightened out, and the plants were growing upward.

 The next day, you can see the leaves on one plant completely opened up.
-The leaves on the other bean seedling made progress and were slowly growing out of the bean seed.
+The leaves on the other bean seedling progressed and were slowly emerging from the seed.
 It was so cool to watch!

 On the 11th day, the leaves had come out of the second bean plant.
 They were looking so beautiful!
 I am not sure what happened to the third bean that was in the cotton balls.
-It had germinated and grown slower than the other bean plants.
+It had germinated and grown more slowly than the other bean plants.

 At this point, we were going to move the seedlings to a pot with soil.
 However, I wanted to wait for the third bean to sprout.

 Two days later, it did!
-The other two bean seedlings were still growing well, and the third one’s leaves were just started to open up.
-All three bean seeds that were planted in cotton balls grew successfully and the kids were amazed through the whole process.
+The other two bean seedlings were still growing well, and the third’s leaves had just started to open.
+All three bean seeds that were planted in cotton balls grew successfully, and the kids were amazed throughout the whole process.

 Step 7: Plant the Seedlings in Soil

-You can now give your seedling a permanent home by replanting them in soil.
+You can now give your seedling a permanent home by replanting it in soil.
 You can either plant the seeds in pots or directly in the ground outdoors.

 You might have noticed that the roots are quite entangled in the cotton balls.
 Don’t worry, you can plant the cotton balls along with the seedlings!
 Simply dig a small hole in the soil, plant the seedlings with the cotton balls, and cover the plants and cotton balls with soil.